 Our physical therapy department accepts most major health insurance plans including:

 - Harvard Pilgrim

 - Tufts Network Health (Together and Direct Plans only)

 - Auto / Workers Compensation

 - United Health Care

 - Unicare / GIC

 What should I bring to my initial appointment?

-Please bring your license or photo ID, your insurance card(s), and your prescription for physical therapy from your physician.
-In addition, if your physician and/or surgeon provided you with any specific post-operative orders (i.e. post-operative protocol), please bring that information as well.
-Also, if you take any prescription medications, please bring a list of your medications and current dosages.
+Please bring one (1) form of photo ID (driver’s license, passport, etc.), your insurance card(s), and your prescription for physical therapy from your physician.
+In addition, if your physician and/or surgeon provided you with any specific post-operative orders and/or protocols, please bring this information as well.
+Also, if you regularly take any prescription medications, please bring a list of your medications and current dosages.

 How should I dress for my initial evaluation?